 In Portugal, this kind of humid rice is called “

 Arroz de Marisco (Seafood rice)

-Arroz de Marisco is a traditional dish very appreciated by the Portuguese, normally eaten on a festival or important days.
+Arroz de Marisco is a traditional dish very appreciated by the Portuguese, normally eaten at a festival or important days.
 The dish consists of a combination of several sorts of seafood like shrimp, clams, cockle, and lobster.
 The rice is slowly cooked in a seafood broth, and in the end, the seafood is added.
 The rice should be very humid, as we referred above the so-called “arroz malandro”.
 This is also a dish very easy to find in Portuguese restaurants, but try to taste it in a restaurant that specializes in seafood.

 Polvo à Lagareiro (Octopus)